-Definition 1 (Cognition) Cognition refers to all processes that transform, reduce, elaborate, store, recover, and use input data to solve I4.0 use cases, i.e., condition monitoring, anomaly detection, optimization, and predictive maintenance.
+Definition 1 (Cognition) Cognition refers to all processes by which the input data is transformed, reduced, elaborated, stored, recovered, and used to solve I4.0 use cases, i.e., condition monitoring, anomaly detection, optimization, and predictive maintenance.

-The central part of CAAI is a cognitive module that processes knowledge, interprets aims, creates appropriate pipelines, and improves the system through continuous evaluation.
-According to (G-2), our architecture is developed as an extensible platform, to integrate future developments of AutoML related methods.
+The central part of CAAI is a cognitive module, which processes knowledge, interprets aims, creates appropriate pipelines, and improves the system by continuous evaluation.
+Existing technologies from AutoML and hyperheuristics can be integrated into the cognitive module to create pipelines.
 Additionally, the cognition module stores a priori knowledge that is valid for all use cases, e.g., information about suitable algorithms to solve specific tasks such as multi-criteria optimization or time series anomaly detection.
-By learning from experience, the knowledge grows, and the performance of the system improves over time.
-Due to its modularity, the architecture is extensible and allows the integration of new algorithms into the CAAI.
-Therefore, technologies such as containerization, messaging, and well-defined interfaces are used to achieve an abstracted and language-agnostic view and thus encapsulate the algorithms in separated modules.
+By learning from experience, the knowledge grows and the performance of the system improves over time.
+Due to its modularity, the architecture is extensible, and allows the integration of new algorithms into the CAAI.
 Furthermore, the architecture enables an adaption of the CPPS if a promising configuration was determined.
 Even though it is difficult for CAAI to reach results that are equivalent to a customized solution from an AI expert, it will achieve improvements in a cost-efficient manner for many use cases, without the need of support from an AI expert.